Pinggy-io/sdk-nodejs/README.md

 - `noReverseProxy`: Disable reverse proxy features if not needed.
 - `cmd`: Optional command prefix for advanced use.
 - `ssl`: Use SSL for tunnel setup and communication.
+- `autoReconnect`: Enable auto-reconnection if the tunnel disconnects unexpectedly.

 ---